UnChallenged/discord-clone/README.md

-# Discord clone written in MEAN stack
+# Discord clone written in MERN stack

 to run the project, add .env file in discord-backend folder with the following values: